Resuscitation of adults and paediatrics

 Equipment for clinicians with enhanced skills

-Adult defibrillator pads are suitable for paediatric use from the age of 8 years.
+Adult defibrillator pads are suitable for paediatric use for children aged 8 and over.
 The European Resuscitation Council Guidelines clarify which AEDs are suitable for children.

-Use a local risk assessment to decide where an AED should be kept.
+Use a local risk assessment to decide where to keep an AED.

 Oxygen and oximetry

-- Give controlled supplementary oxygen to all hypoxaemic patients with acute severe asthma titrated to maintain a SpO2 level of 94-98%.
+- Controlled supplementary oxygen should be given to all hypoxaemic patients with acute severe asthma titrated to maintain a SpO 2 level of 94-98%.

-- For patients with known hypercapnic respiratory failure (CO2 retainer), aim for oxygen saturation of 88% - 92%.
+- For patients with known hypercapnic respiratory failure (CO 2 retainer), aim for oxygen saturation of 88% to 92%.

 Do not delay oxygen therapy if there is no pulse oximetry available but start monitoring as soon as it becomes available.

-Resuscitation drugs should be readily accessible in an emergency and not locked away.
-Resuscitation Council UK guidance states:
+Resuscitation medicines should be readily accessible in an emergency and not locked away.

-- keep emergency drugs in a box clearly marked ‘for emergency use’
+- emergency medicines should be kept in a box clearly marked 'for emergency use'

-Resuscitation Council UK recommends staff in primary care, including non-clinical, should undergo regular training in adult and child resuscitation appropriate to their role.
-For example, clinical staff should be able to:
+Resuscitation Council UK recommends staff in primary care, including non-clinical staff, should receive regular training in adult and child resuscitation appropriate to their role.

 - recognise cardiorespiratory arrest